-This Page is a quick guide to the posts I have published on Prostate Cancer & Chemotherapy.
+This Page is a quick guide to the posts I have published on Prostate Cancer, Chemotherapy & Urology.
 Effectively it is a contents list for anyone who wants to glance through the blog and find things of interest (rather than read through it like a book from first post to last post, or just read the most recent posts).
 Posts are listed under three headings (some posts will cover more than one topic and so will appear under more than one heading):

-This page will be updated every time a new post on Prostate Cancer & Chemotherapy goes live.
+This page will be updated every time a new post on Prostate Cancer, Chemotherapy or Urology goes live.

 Hang on, let’s just step back a bit.
 Raised PSA, tests, diagnosis, prognosis and getting ready for chemotherapy.
 Joining the STAMPEDE trial.